skx/markdownshare/README.md

 To launch the server for real you'll want to run:

-     $ markdownshare serve [-host 127.0.0.1] [-port 3737]
+     $ markdownshare serve [-host 127.0.0.1] [-port 3737] [-redis localhost:6379]

+(Redis is only used to perform simple rate-limiting of incoming HTTP-accesses, it is entirely optional.)

 ## Storage

-Initially all user-data was stored in a local [Redis](https://redis.io/) database, but over time I've started to prefer to use redis only for transient/session-data - so the contents were moved to a local SQLite database.
+Initially all user-uploaded content was stored in a local [Redis](https://redis.io/) database, but over time I've started to prefer to use redis only for transient/session-data - so the contents were moved to a local SQLite database.

 Due to issues with embedding SQLite in golang I've now moved to storing data upon the filesystem, beneath a common prefix, which is slightly less efficient